Learning Multi-agent Skills for Tabular Reinforcement Learning using Factor Graphs: Abstract

 \section{Abstract}

-Covering option discovery has been developed to improve the exploration of reinforcement learning in single-agent scenarios with sparse reward signals, through connecting the most distant states in the embedding space provided by the Fiedler vector of the state transition graph.
-However, these option discovery methods cannot be directly extended to multi-agent scenarios, since the joint state space grows exponentially with the number of agents in the system.
-Thus, existing researches on adopting options in multi-agent scenarios still rely on single-agent option discovery and fail to directly discover the joint options that can improve the connectivity of the joint state space of agents.
-In this paper, we show that it is indeed possible to directly compute multi-agent options with collaborative exploratory behaviors among the agents, while still enjoying the ease of decomposition.
-Our key idea is to approximate the joint state space as a Kronecker graph -- the Kronecker product of individual agents' state transition graphs, based on which we can directly estimate the Fiedler vector of the joint state space using the Laplacian spectrum of individual agents' transition graphs.
-This decomposition enables us to efficiently construct multi-agent joint options by encouraging agents to connect the sub-goal joint states which are corresponding to the minimum or maximum values of the estimated joint Fiedler vector.
-The evaluation based on multi-agent collaborative tasks shows that the proposed algorithm can successfully identify multi-agent options, and significantly outperforms prior works using single-agent options or no options, in terms of both faster exploration and higher cumulative rewards.
+Covering skill (a.k.a., option) discovery has been developed to improve the exploration of reinforcement learning in single-agent scenarios, where only sparse reward signals are available.
+It aims to connect the most distant states identified through the Fiedler vector of the state transition graph.
+However, the approach cannot be directly extended to multi-agent scenarios, since the joint state space grows exponentially with the number of agents thus prohibiting efficient option computation.
+Existing research adopting options in multi-agent scenarios still relies on single-agent algorithms and fails to directly discover joint options that can improve the connectivity of the joint state space.

+In this paper, we propose a new algorithm to directly compute multi-agent options with collaborative exploratory behaviors while still enjoying the ease of decomposition.
+Our key idea is to approximate the joint state space as the Kronecker product of individual agents' state spaces, based on which we can directly estimate the Fiedler vector of the joint state space using the Laplacian spectrum of individual agents' transition graphs.
+This decomposition enables us to efficiently construct multi-agent joint options by encouraging agents to connect the sub-goal joint states which are corresponding to the minimum or maximum of the estimated joint Fiedler vector.
+Evaluation on multi-agent collaborative tasks shows that our algorithm can successfully identify multi-agent options, and significantly outperforms prior works using single-agent options or no options, in terms of both faster exploration and higher cumulative rewards.

+\begin{IEEEImpStatement} Multi-agent reinforcement learning (MARL) has become increasingly important due to growing complexity of real-world decision making problems.
+A key performance bottleneck for MARL is the lack of efficient coordinated exploration among multiple agents.
+The proposed multi-agent option discovery approach addresses this problem by alleviating the exponential complexity involved in multi-agent explorations.
+The approach achieves significantly improved exploration and higher cumulative rewards in challenging multi-agent decision making scenarios. \end{IEEEImpStatement}